CraftAcademyLabs/ca_course_v2/code_challenges/atm_client/material/05_the_atm_speaks.md

 Since we also wanted to display the transacted amount, we `string interpolate` the `amount` into the message.
 That's all.
 Not too crazy, right?

 That should do it for the happy path!
-Let's run the entire test suite and see all 6 tests go green.
+Let's run the entire test suite and see all 6 test blocks go green.
 Happy days!

 **This doesn't mean that we're done, though..**

-In your Cypress browser, try to type in 10000 and click withdraw.
+In your Cypress browser, try to type in 10000 and click withdraw (yes, we can actually also do manual testing here!).
 This will leave your balance in huge deficit, and - while the rest of the world keeps printing money in a similar fashion - this is something that we would like to avoid.

 Following the same notion, if we try to leave `amount` empty or type in a **0**, the ATM still performs a transaction.
 We would like to fix this too.